How to set custom Open Graph tags

 - Enter a custom image, title and description under Frontpage settings.

 Posts, Pages and other Taxonomies

-The social tab of the meta box allows you to set a custom image, title and description on each post, page or taxonomy.
+The social tab of the meta box allows you to set a custom image, title and description on each post, page (including the static front and blog pages) or taxonomy.

 One of the Yoast SEO for WordPress Premium features is the ability to see what your post will look like when sharing on Facebook.